KrlJrvts/bombay_betting_game/README.md

 cd src/test/java
 ```

-2. Run the from this directory.
+2. Run test from this directory.
 3. The test results will be displayed in the console.

+#### Notice:
+The `GameControllerIntegrationTest` have tests `testPlayGame_InvalidBetAmount` and `testPlayGame_InvalidBetNumber` that
+have to fail.
+This is because the `GameController` must return a custom error response when an error occurs.
+The tests
+are designed to fail to ensure that the error response is returned correctly.

 ## Additional features